 Nervonic acid benefits

 Scientists have found that nervonic acid is an essential nutrient for the growth and maintenance of the brain, and nervonic acid has been found in breast milk: It is said to accelerate the development of infants.
-This is the reason why pregnant women and lactating women are recommended to eat more nervonic acid food.
+This is why pregnant and lactating women are recommended to eat more nervonic acid food.

-Nervonic acid and psychosis reducing
+Nervonic acid and psychosis reduced.

 The evidence of abnormal levels of polyunsaturated fatty acids in schizophrenic patients.
-Consistent with these findings, fatty acids, especially Omega-3 and Omega-9 fatty acids (Nervonic acid), maybe affect the treatment of schizophrenia and be useful in the prevention of mental illness.
+Consistent with these findings, fatty acids, especially Omega-3 and Omega-9 fatty acids (Nervonic acid), maybe affect the treatment of schizophrenia and be useful in preventing mental illness.
 Supplementation of long-chain Omega-9 fatty acids reduces the risk of progression to mental illness and provides a safe and effective indicator prevention strategy for individuals at high risk of mental illness.
 (Here are white matter abnormalities and nervonic acid levels in schizophrenia)

 Supporting Brain Health

 Nervonic acid usually exists in the sphingolipid of white matter in the human brain.
 It is the most abundant in nerve and brain tissue, an essential component of the cell membrane.
 Nervonic acid plays a vital role in the biosynthesis of myelin in nerve cells.
 It can treat demyelinating-related diseases, such as adrenoleukodystrophy and multiple sclerosis.
 Nervonic acid levels in sphingolipids are often low in these diseases.